Early Saturday morning on March 5, Shane died of a suspected heart attack in Thailand aged 52.

 "So, that’s what I’m going to do, try and be happy.
 Every day you told me how proud you were of me and I promise to try and keep making you proud.
 I am going to miss you so much Dad, I wish I could look you in the eyes 1 more time and give you one more hug.

 "You were truly the best father and bestmate anyone could’ve asked for.
 I love you so much Dad, see you soon."

-And despite being cricket’s Spin King, Shane has never forced any of his kids into the sport, including Jackson.
+Before his tragic passing, Shane often shared photos of his kids on his Instagram account, and despite being cricket’s Spin King, he never forced any of his kids into the sport, including Jackson.

 "I never pushed Jackson into cricket...
 He played it for a year, took a hat-trick - took four wickets in five balls - bowling a little bit of leg spin or with the seam, smashed a few with the bat," he previously told the Herald-Sun before admitting the game "didn't really grab him."

 In another interview with news.com.au, Jackson himself explained the pressure to live up to his father’s talents in the sport made it an unappealing prospect.